Trudeau, dignitaries pay homage to fallen Canadian soldiers at Vimy Ridge

-Canadians who died at Vimy Ridge helped shape Canada into a nation committed to peace, Prime Minister Justin Trudeau said Sunday at the commemorative ceremony marking the 100th anniversary of the Battle of Vimy Ridge.
+Canadians who died at Vimy Ridge helped shape Canada into a nation committed to peace, Prime Minister Justin Trudeau said Sunday at a ceremony marking the 100th anniversary of the First World War battle.

-Trudeau was among the dignitaries to speak at the ceremony at the Canadian National Vimy Memorial in northern France, where as many as 25,000 people came to honour the Canadians who died in the First World War.
+Trudeau was among the dignitaries to speak at the ceremony at the Canadian National Vimy Memorial in northern France, where as many as 25,000 people came to honour the Canadians who died in the fighting.

-Vimy was the most successful part of the Battle of Arras in April 1917, as the Canadians pushed up and captured the strategically important ridge from the Germans.
+The battle marked the first time all four Canadian divisions fought together side-by-side during the war, advancing together on the heavily fortified ridge.
+Earlier British and French attacks on the stronghold had failed to budge the defenders.

+Canada lost 3,600 soldiers and more than 7,000 were injured during the three-day battle.

-Many people in the crowd used umbrellas to guard against the hot sun — different from 100 years ago when soldiers here faced rain and sleet in battle.
+At Sunday’s ceremony, many people in the crowd used umbrellas to guard against the hot sun — different from 100 years ago when soldiers here faced rain and sleet in battle.
 The ceremony was marked by performances from different singers and actors who have taken on the roles of different historic figures who were at Vimy.

-The area around the memorial was also lined with hundreds of empty black combat boots, representing those who died.
+The area around the memorial was also lined with empty black combat boots, representing those who died.

 “As I see the faces gathered here — veterans, soldiers, caregivers, so many young people — I can’t help but feel a torch is being passed,” Trudeau said in his speech.
 “One hundred years later, we must say this, together.
 And we must believe it: Never again.”